StatFunGen/statgen-prerequisites/README.md

 # statgen-prerequisites
 Computational codes accompany the 1-day lecture on statistics background in statistical genetics

 # Table of Content

-The notation table for this course can be found [here](https://gaow.github.io/statgen-prerequisites/notations.html).

-# Table of Content

-The notation table for this course can be found [here](https://gaow.github.io/statgen-prerequisites/notations.html).

 | Section | Subsection | Topic |
 |---------|------------|-------|